ibm-cloud-docs/databases-for-mongodb/learn-high-availability.md

 {{site.data.keyword.databases-for-mongodb}} deployments conform to the {{site.data.keyword.cloud_notm}} Databases [HA, DR, and SLA](/docs/cloud-databases?topic=cloud-databases-ha-dr) information and terms.

-You can find more information about best practices when using your MongoDB deployment on the IBM Cloud in this [Best Practices blog post](https://www.ibm.com/cloud/blog/best-practices-for-mongodb-on-the-ibm-cloud)
+You can find more information about best practices when using your MongoDB deployment on the IBM Cloud in this [Best Practices blog post.](https://www.ibm.com/cloud/blog/best-practices-for-mongodb-on-the-ibm-cloud)
+{: .tip}